Everest base Camp Luxury Lodge Trek

 Day 07: Tengboche to Deboche (4410 M)

 As we continue our trek, we’ll walk through lush alpine forests filled with conifers and rhododendrons—Nepal’s national flower.
-We’ll descend to charming Sherpa villages like Debuche and Pangboche.
+We’ll descend to charming Sherpa villages, such as Debuche and Pangboche.
 In Pangboche, we’ll take a brief hike to visit one of the oldest monasteries in the area, the Pangboche Monastery.

 Next, we’ll cross the Imja and Lobuche Rivers to reach Dingboche.
 You’ll be amazed to find a village at 4,360 meters (14,300 feet), surrounded by beautiful fields of barley, potatoes, and buckwheat, with grazing animals dotted across the landscape.
 We’ll end our day in the tranquil setting of Dingboche village.